openlayers/openlayers.github.io/README.md

 ## Updating the site with changes from master

 Requires that you have [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/) installed.
-Currently, building the website also requires all the ol3 [development dependencies](https://github.com/openlayers/openlayers/blob/master/CONTRIBUTING.md) as well.
+Currently, building the website also requires all the openlayers [development dependencies](https://github.com/openlayers/openlayers/blob/master/CONTRIBUTING.md) as well.

 ```shell
 # only once: clone